fabiolb/fabio/README.md

 in consul.
 When a change is detected a new routing table is constructed using the commands described in [Config Commands](#Config Commands).

+### Consul and the `${DC}` Variable

+Consul allows to discover services by two different names:

+* `mysvc.service.consul`
+* `mysvc.service.dc1.consul`

+Assuming that `dc1` is the datacenter of the local agent during service discovery the first name may return instances from a different datacenter whereas the second name will only return instances from `dc1`.

+If you have multiple environments with separate consul servers and distinguish them via datacenter then you can use `${DC}` in the `urlprefix-` tag to simplify the registration.

+This way you can always register your service with the same set of tags `urlprefix-mysvc.service.consul,urlprefix-mysvc.service.${DC}.consul` without knowing the consul configuration.

 ## Manual overrides

 Since an automatically generated routing table can only be changed with a